 Intangible fixed assets The straight-line method is applied.
-The period of amortization is 8 years for patents, 10 years for technology and 5 years for software.
-The straight-line method over the lease terms with no residual value is applied for leases which do not transfer ownership of the leased assets to the lessee.
+The period of amortization is 8 years for patents, 10 years for technology and 5 years for leased assets to the lessee.
 The Company accounted for leases which existed at April 1, 2008 and do not transfer ownership of the leased assets to the lessee as operating leases.